-Support for MEC ecosystem
+Support for the MEC ecosystem

 Nothing, however, will happen without the support of mobile operators.
-Operators must understand the power of that weapon and start the implementation of API interfaces, but what more critical develop infrastructure supporting that standard.
+Operators must understand the power of that weapon and start the implementation of API interfaces, but what is more critical develop infrastructure supporting that standard.
 If we look at the infrastructure of the operator in the multi-city country, we can understand the cost behind infrastructure once we want to work on URLLC services or mMTC IoT massive solutions widely available.

 Reading Table 1, we can observe that most of the initial ideas from ETSI are related to the improvement of QoE and network performance (Cat C).
-There are however BIG IDEA cases for customer-oriented services (A) like AR, Gaming, Video orchestration support and group of Location-based services independent from A-GPS or terminal information taken from the external positioning system.
+There are however BIG IDEA cases for customer-oriented services (A) like AR, Gaming, Video orchestration support, and a group of Location-based services independent from A-GPS or terminal information taken from the external positioning system.